opentok/opentok-react-native-samples/BasicVideoChat/README.md

 Documentation for these components are at <https://github.com/opentok/opentok-react-native/blob/develop/docs/index.md>.

 This application shows the simplest way to publish and subscribe to audio-video streams in an OpenTok session.
 Simply add the `apiKey`, `sessionId`, and `token` attributes to an `OTSession` component.
-You can obtain these values from a new session in the Vonage Playground.
 Then add `OTPublisher` and `OTSubscriber` components as children of the `OTSession` component:

 ```jsx
 <OTSession apiKey={this.apiKey} sessionId={this.sessionId} token={this.token}>